collective/collective.listingviews/README.rst

 We have some ideas on where this could go:

-- Nicer GS import/export.
-Currently uses plone.app.registry.
+- Mimetype icon
+- moments support for relative dates
+- Support storing configuration in YAML inside the theme instead of plone.app.registry.
+- Allow a custom field to be a formatter that can be applied to other fields. ie takes a value and turns it into a different value such as an image url to a url tag, or a date to a localised date.
+- Pre-calculate custom fields, i.e. add them to catalog metadata.
+- Support table base html template for more useful listings without diazo
+- Support tags as links to site search
 - Safe HTML filtering for all fields.
 Currently not implemented.
-- Preview/export as ZPT.
-This provides a way to learn ZPT and a base to start from when more complex views are needed.
+- Export as a theme fragment for more advanded listings.
 - Debug custom fields.
 Allow selection of content to test fields quickly.
 - Migration of views.
 Provide a way to make bulk changes in content from one listingview to another listingview.
 This would allow a new "template" to be created and tested and then switched in production.
 - Support customisation of batching settings.
-- Allow GET requests so that the list can act as a custom search listing page.
 - Support grouping (or you can use collective.fieldcollapsing)
 - Support hierarchical listing.
 Allow navigation portlets, sitemaps with additional fields.
 Maybe different kind of views?
 Maybe allow views to be used as fields within other views?
 - Support AJAX batching and infinite lists (auto-load next when scrolled down).
-- Reuse TAL on different fields.
-The TAL becomes a formatter function instead of a field; e.g. convert date or turn Title into link.
-Functions let you select with fields they apply to, or apply to whole item (i.e. custom field).
-- Pre-calculate custom fields, i.e. add them to catalog metadata.

 .. _plone.app.contentlistingtile: https://github.com/plone/plone.app.contentlistingtile
 .. _plone.app.collection: https://github.com/plone/plone.app.collection